TendTo/rules_doxygen/README.md

 use_repo(doxygen_extension, "doxygen")
 ```

-By default, version `1.12.0` of Doxygen is used.
+The extension will create a default configuration for all platforms with the version `1.12.0` of Doxygen.
 You can override this value with a custom one for each supported platform, i.e. _windows_, _mac_, _mac-arm_, _linux_ and _linux-arm_.

 ```bzl